Voice Agent

 | **Operator** | Human monitor/takeover (optional) | PSTN or browser WebRTC | Dedicated per-participant stream |

-**Three-party speaker resolution**: When multiple parties are on the call, speaker attribution uses a priority chain: operator STT → caller STT → default (caller).
+**Three-party speaker resolution**: when multiple parties are on the call, speaker attribution uses a priority chain: operator STT → caller STT → default (caller).
 Every turn in the call record carries `speaker_id` and `speaker_role` for accurate attribution in the transcript.

 </details>